hyperledger/bevel/examples/identity-app/images/agents/README.md

 ## Run demo
 1. Start "Faber" agent: `LEDGER_URL=http://<WEB_SERVER_URL>>:<WEB_SERVER_PORT> ./run faber --events --no-auto --bg`
 2. Start "Alice" agent: `LEDGER_URL=http://<WEB_SERVER_URL>>:<WEB_SERVER_PORT> ./run alice --events --no-auto --bg`

-## What is the "run" file
-This file is from the Demo with which is able to run demo as Docker container.
-In the script is inserted "ENDORSER_SEED" at the line 173.
-This script will be removed by Helm Release and "ENDORSER_SEED" variable will be fill up by init container.